 March 1937 Solway Lass ran aground on Sandymount Beach, Dublin.

 Solway Lass left Liverpool England on 10th March 1937 heading for the Wicklow Corn Company with coal on board.
 About twenty miles off the Irish Coast, the coastal trader ran into gales.
 The engine failed and Solway Lass was blown onto the Beach.
-The local life boat went out to assist but was unable to be of any help.
-Efforts to shoot a life line failed owing to the distance from shore.
+The local lifeboat went out to assist but was unable to be of any help.
+Efforts to shoot a lifeline failed

 Reports suggest that the community of Sandymount had enough coal courtesy of Solway Lass to keep their stoves fired up over the winter of 1937-38.